 To control the router using an SMS, send only message text containing the control command.
-You can send control SMS messages in the following format:
+You can send control SMS messages in the following form:

-SMS Description go online sim 1 Switch the mobile WAN to the SIM1. go online sim 2 Switch the mobile WAN to the SIM2. go online Switch the router to the online mode. go offline Switch the router to the off line mode. set out0=0 Set the binary output to 0. set out0=1 Set the binary output to 1. set profile std Set the standard profile.
-This change is permanent. set profile alt1 Set the alternative profile 1.
-This change is permanent. set profile alt2 Set the alternative profile 2.
-This change is permanent. set profile alt3 Set the alternative profile 3.
-This change is permanent. reboot Reboot the router. get ip Respond with the IP address of the SIM card.
+SMS Description

+go online sim 1 The router changes to SIM1

+go online sim 2 The router changes to SIM2

+go online sim 3 The router changes to SIM3

+go online sim 4 The router changes to SIM4

+go online Changes the router to the online mode

+go offline Changes the router to the off line mode

+set out0=0 Sets the binary output to 0

+set out0=1 Sets the binary output to 1

+set profile std Sets the standard profile.
+This change is permanent.

+set profile alt1 Sets the alternative profile 1.
+This change is permanent.

+set profile alt2 Sets the alternative profile 2.
+This change is permanent.

+set profile alt3 Sets the alternative profile 3.
+This change is permanent.

+reboot The router reboots

+get ip The router responds with the IP address of the SIM card

 Table 67: Control SMS